 Statistics reported by the Association of Certified Fraud Examiners in its 2016 Report to the Nations on Occupational Fraud and Abuse reveals that businesses with fewer than 100 employees report that 5.4% of fraud discovered happened by reviewing documents.
 Asset misappropriation (a billing scheme, in this case) resulted in 22.2% of cases surveyed.

 The mindset of an individual

-Referring to the company’s mission could deter a potential fraud situation.
-What if Jerry could have referred back to her office mission statement?
-Would she have proceeded onward with stealing?
+Referring to the company’s mission could deter fraud.
+What if Jerry could have referred to her office mission statement?
+Would she have proceeded with stealing?
 Would this have made a difference between proper conduct or a mistake she would regret forever?
 Understanding a clear set of boundaries regarding what she would or would not do in efforts to achieve her success would have told us that Jerry had firm values in place.

 1. Cambridge Dictionary.
 (2017).
 Rationalize.
 Retrieved November 28, 2017, from cambridge.org: https://dictionary.cambridge.org/us/dictionary/english/rationalize

-3. Murphy, P. R., & Dacin, M. T. (2011, Spring).
+2. Murphy, P. R., & Dacin, M. T. (2011, Spring).
 Psychological Pathways to Fraud: Understanding and Preventing Fraud in Organizations.
 Journal of Business Ethics.